colts70/-SFH-DFH-Hallucination-fix-Safe-AI-Grounding-Install-Guide/README.md

 /sitemap   → hasPart

-This is the simplest possible semantic grounding layer for AI, search engines, and autonomous agents.
+This is a simple, deterministic semantic grounding layer for AI, search engines, and autonomous agents.

-Status: Experimental protocol for AI grounding & deterministic semantic canonicalization.
 Not affiliated with any third-party organization.

 0. What You’re Installing